trothr/nord/README.md

 * CSCRATCH
-	builds the core of NORD into a bootable root filesystem using an existing host platform (possibly not NORD)
+	builds the core of NORD into a bootable root filesystem using an existing host platform (not necessarily NORD)
 * Chicory (the `/usr/opt` scheme)
 	builds non-core NORD packages as relocatable,
 	possibly shareable components (similar to